 - The clause must not be any more restrictive on the employee than is reasonably necessary in the particular circumstances to protect an employer’s business.
 If the clause is too restrictive then it is likely to be struck out as unenforceable by the courts.
 For example, if a covenant seeks to restrict your dealing with “all clients” (known as a “non-dealing clause) this may well be too wide and therefore unenforceable.
-If the clause, however, only seeks to restrict those clients that you have had a “material dealing” with in the 12 months prior to your termination, then this is more likely to be upheld.
+If the clause, however, only seeks to restrict those clients that you have had a “material dealing”, and within 12 months prior to your termination date, then this is more likely to be upheld.

 - Your employer must be able to show that they have a legitimate business interest which requires protection.
 They cannot simply seek to restrict an employee competing against them just for the sake of it after they have left.
 They need to be able to show that an employee’s potential actions could have a detrimental effect on their business.